akanadocs/docs-test/ag/security_admin/user_administration.md

 **Note**: *The values for Password, Password Confirm, Pin Number, and Pin Number Confirm are truncated to four characters for security purposes.*

-After you have completed configuring the User Information, click **Apply** to be returned to the *Users Summary* screen.
+After you have completed configuring the *User Information*, click **Apply**.

 If you do not edit these fields, the initial values are maintained.
-If you change the password generation method to "Auto Generated" and click the **View the generated password** check-box.
-After you apply your changes the *Modify User* screen displays with the new password.
+If you change the password generation method to "Auto Generated" and click the **View the generated password** check-box, the auto-generated password displays on the *Modify User* screen after you apply your changes.

 1. Go to **Security > Users**.
 2. Click **Modify User**.